su-ctorres/view-custom-package/README.md

 ## How to Get Started

-1. Delete the `YOURCUSTOM_PACKAGE-NAME` folder and replace with your VE or NDE custom package.
+1. Delete the `YOURCUSTOM_PACKAGE-NAME` folder and replace with your unzipped VE or NDE custom package.
 2. Update [`.github/workflows/compress-package.yml`](.github/workflows/compress-package.yml) to change `YOURCUSTOM_PACKAGE-NAME` to your actual package name in both locations.
 3. Commit and push your changes to GitHub.